-- D) A maximum of one (1) supplemental examination per module will be allowed, up to the point of course failure.
+- D) A maximum of one (1) supplemental examination per module or component will be allowed, up to the point of course failure.
 Additionally, students will only be allowed to write one (1) supplemental examination for the Foundations III Final Exam, up to the point of course failure.
 Students who have been unsuccessful in any supplemental examination will be deemed unsuccessful in the Foundations III course.
 Further decisions regarding academic outcomes will be adjudicated by the Year 2 (Term 3) Promotions Committee and the Student Academic Management Committee. - E) If a student fails an assessment component, they may be required to complete a supplemental assessment.
-The specific type and content of the supplemental assessment(s) will be determined by the module director(s) and/ or course chair(s) and communicated in writing to the student.
-Supplemental assessments must be completed by the date set by the Module Director with the latest possible due date being two weeks after the end of the module; however, alternative earlier due dates may be arranged between student and module director.
+The specific type and content of the supplemental assessment(s) will be determined by the module director(s) and/or course chair(s) and communicated in writing to the student.
+A deferred or supplemental lab final exam may take an alternative format which could include an oral or station-based exam as determined by course leadership.
+Supplemental assessments must be completed by the date set by the Module Director and may be arranged between student and module director.

-\ Note All assessments including the final exam are mandatory to complete.
+Note All assessments including the final exam are mandatory to complete.

-- F) If a student fails the Anatomy Lab assessment, which is a mandatory pass component, a supplemental assessment may be arranged between the student, lab director and/or course chair(s).
-Supplemental assessments will be completed in December (specific dates will be provided).
-Supplemental assessments for all students will be administered at the Saskatoon campus.
-If a student is unsuccessful on the original lab exam, they will not accrue any GDPs, however, if they are unsuccessful on the anatomy lab supplemental assessment, they will accrue 1 GDP.
-If a student fails the supplemental lab assessment, further decisions regarding academic outcomes will be adjudicated by the Year 2 (Term 3) Promotions Committee and the Student Academic Management Committee. - G) If a failure of a supplemental examination occurs during or after the final examination period, the decisions regarding any additional remediation/supplemental assessment will be adjudicated by the Promotions Committee and the Student Academic Management Committee. - H) Success in any supplemental assessment will be accorded a maximum grade equivalent to the minimum requirement for that component of the course (70% for a Module, 60% for the Foundations III Final Exam, or the anatomy practical exam, and the minimum number of required competency points).
+- F) If a failure of a supplemental examination occurs during or after the final examination period, the decisions regarding any additional remediation/supplemental assessment will be adjudicated by the Promotions Committee and the Student Academic Management Committee. - G) Success in any supplemental assessment will be accorded a maximum grade equivalent to the minimum requirement for that component of the course (70% for a Module, 60% for the Foundations III Final Exam, or the anatomy practical exam, and the minimum number of required competency points).